Skip to main content

 • It shall also provide continuing education and fellowship for members interested in horticulture.

 The membership is limited to persons who have completed the Master Gardener training course.
-A Certified Active Master Gardener is required to achieve 20-recorded service hours and 20-recorded education hours per year.
+A Certified Active Master Gardener is required to achieve 20 volunteer hours and 10 education hours per year.
 The Certified Active Master Gardeners are the voting members of the Association.
 The public is welcome to take part in the Association's activities.

 The Association offers it programs to all persons regardless of race, color, national origin, gender, religion, age or disability.